backup-21esdvnr-1df-bgfn/Spiritual-Campuses/README.md

 ## About the map

-There are two virtual campuses in this repository.
+There are two virtual campuses in this repository..

 ![map](readme/spiritual-cave-readme.png)